sagnikpal2004/QNet-MTP/README.md

+# QNet-MTP

 ## TODO

-## Talk about
-- permute systems after adding noise in apply
+- Shree Raman Murli Dharan - Paper from 2016 - in appendix find DEJMPS and DEUR equation